KXDY233/InfDis/README.md

 ## About

-This is the source code for paper _Influence without Authority: Maximizing Information Coverage in Hypergraphs_.
+This is the source code for paper _Influence without Authority: Maximizing Information Coverage in Hypergraphs_ [SDM'23].